 According to Dr. Lissa Rankin, physician and founder of the Whole Health Medical Institute, our bodies are equipped with natural self-repair mechanisms that instinctively know how to kill cancer cells, eliminate toxins, fight infections, and remove foreign bodies in order to keep us healthy.
 It’s when our natural self-repair mechanisms are not provided the support they need to function properly that disease manifests.

-- Our diet provides the nutrients our body needs to fuel its healing activities.
-Just like a car needs oil and gas to function properly, our cells need vital nutrients.
+Our diet provides the nutrients our body needs to fuel its healing activities.
 These nutrients are best acquired through eating whole plant-based foods as close to their natural forms as possible.
 In their natural forms, fruits, vegetables and whole grains provide the necessary balance of vitamins, minerals and enzymes that are easily used by our bodies.
-(Learn about the healing properties of a plant-based diet by reading our blog articles.)
+Learn how to set up your kitchen pantry for healthy plant-based cooking.